Coppernic/coppernic.github.io/docs/product/access.md

 :warning: Avoid using "Scan display" option in BarcodeManager, as event will be raised as key down when icon is displayed.
 :warning: Like with a keyboard key event, several key down event will be generated if the finger remains pressed on the pistol trigger without releasing.

-A sample which demonstrates use of Pistol trigger to activate barcode scan is available [here](https://github.com/Coppernic/ScanSample)
+A sample which demonstrates the use of a Pistol trigger to activate the barcode scan is available [here](https://github.com/Coppernic/ScanSample)